Last updated on April 10th, 2023 at 08:14 am

 No. 1: Coincheck hacking is the largest cryptocurrency theft in the history of digital currency.
 It has left the excos of the trading platform and its customers baffled.

-No. 2: The trading firm has lost an estimated of 58 billion yen, that is approximately $533 million USD, at the time of the hacking.
+No. 2: The trading firm has lost an estimated of 58 billion yen, which is approximately $533 million USD, at the time of the hacking.
 More facts are emerging every minute/

 But that’s the latest figure from CoinCheck’s President Wakata Koichi Yoshihiro and chief operating officer Yusuke Otsuka at a press conference.